 Laboratory Andrea Pichler

-Posttranslational protein modifications are powerful tools to reversibly modulate protein function.
-They allow dynamic control of cellular processes like transcription, DNA repair, cell cycle progression or meiosis without the need of de novo protein synthesis.
+Posttranslational modifications are powerful tools to reversibly modulate protein functions.
+They allow the dynamic control of cellular processes like transcription, intracellular transport, DNA replication & repair, cell cycle progression or meiosis without the need of de novo protein synthesis.
 Besides phosphorylation, methylation or acetylation, the attachment of ubiquitin and SUMO (small ubiquitin related modifier) are amongst the most frequently used reversible modifications.

 SUMO is a small protein that regulates protein functions like protein stability, activity or intracellular localization.
 The covalent attachment of SUMO to its substrates, called sumoylation, is executed by the hierarchical action of E1, E2 and E3 enzymes.
 Sumolylation is essential for viability in most organisms and highly induced upon stress conditions to coordinate key functions in stress response like DNA damage repair.
 Thus, deregulation of this system is implicated in the pathogenesis of diverse diseases including cancer, neurodegeneration or infections.
 Constitutive high levels of sumoylation correlate with adaptation to anti-cancer treatments and tumor relapse.